Skip to Main Content

 Overview of the Employer Mandate

-Starting in 2016, the employer mandate will be enforced for businesses with 50 or more FTE employees.
-A business may have to pay a per-employee, per-month fee called the Employer Shared Responsibility Payment if the business:
+The employer mandate is enforced for businesses with 50 or more full-time equivalent employees.
+A business may have to pay a per-employee, per-month fee called the employer shared responsibility payment if the business:

-• Does not offer coverage (to at least 95 percent of FTE employees) that complies with specified reforms under the Affordable Care Act.
+• Does not offer coverage to at least 95 percent of full-time equivalent employees that complies with specified reforms under the Affordable Care Act.

 • Does not offer coverage that meets minimum value.
 (The plan’s share of the total average cost of covered services is at least 60 percent).

-If a business does not offer coverage, the Employer Shared Responsibility Payment penalty is triggered when an employee who is not offered coverage purchases health insurance on an exchange and receives a federal subsidy to help pay for that coverage.
-The penalty is assessed monthly and is equal to the number of FTE employees (minus the first 30) multiplied by one-twelfth of $2,000.
+If a business does not offer health insurance, the penalty is triggered when an employee who isn't offered health insurances purchases it in a health insurance marketplace (like Covered California) and receives a financial help (premium tax credits) to help pay for it.
+The penalty is assessed monthly and is equal to the number of full-time equivalent employees (minus the first 30) multiplied by one-twelfth of $2,000.

-If a business offers coverage, but that coverage does not meet minimum-value and affordability requirements, the penalty is triggered when an employee rejects offered coverage and purchases health insurance on an exchange and receives a federal subsidy to help pay for that coverage.
-The payment is assessed monthly and is the lesser of: one-twelfth of $3,000 per FTE employee receiving federal subsidies through the exchange, or one-twelfth of $2,000 per full-time employee (minus the first 30).
+If a business offers health insurance that does not meet minimum value and affordability requirements, the penalty is triggered when an employee rejects the offered health insurance, purchases health insurance in a health insurance marketplace (like Covered California) and receives a financial help (premium tax credits) to help pay for it.
+The payment is assessed monthly and is the lesser of: one-twelfth of $3,000 per full-time equivalent employee receiving federal subsidies through the exchange, or one-twelfth of $2,000 per full-time employee (minus the first 30).

-View additional resources for California employers to understand the new requirements under the Affordable Care Act.
+View additional resources for California employers to understand the requirements under the Affordable Care Act.